 An edge crush test tests the ability of corrugated cardboard to offer safety to goods during transportation.

-Knowing what an edge crush test is and apply it is essential for transportation in corrugated cardboard boxes and packages, since it allows you to test the quality of this raw material and improve whatever is necessary to ensure the safety of the load.
+Knowing what an edge crush test is and apply it is essential for transportation in corrugated cardboard boxes and packages, since it allows you to perform the quality of this raw material and improve whatever is necessary to ensure the safety of the load.

-What is an edge crush test
+What is an edge crush test?

 An edge crush test (ECT) is a laboratory test method used to measure the cross-section crushing of corrugated cardboard.
 This offers the necessary information to determine the ability of a sheet of corrugated cardboard to resist crushing forces.

 When performing an edge crush test, a cross-sectional load is applied on corrugated cardboard until it collapses, thereby calculating the maximum compression force that the material can withstand without failing.

 An edge crush test for corrugated boxes yields the exact resistance of a material.
 Using this data, it is possible to manufacture boxes, packages and other products taking into account the material’s protective capabilities.

 The test measures the resistance of the edges to crushing since it is the corners and edges of the boxes that are mostly responsible for bearing the loads.
 Therefore, performing it means knowing the strength of the factor that contributes the most to a box’s resistance.

 This test can be performed using specific, in-house machinery, or commission it to laboratories and research centers for the packaging industry.